anywhichway/reasondb/README.md

 ## Notes

-The codebase is currently light on error handling and test coverage is only at 30%.
+The codebase is currently light on error handling and test coverage is only at 40%.

 ## Updates (reverse chronological order)

+2016-11-15 v0.1.5 Added performance tests in `examples/load` directory.

 2016-11-13 v0.1.4 Further optimizations to ensure action sequencing is correct when using a remote datastore.
 This fixed issues with Redis.
 Simplified coding to add new persistence stores.